 Probably the guitar I play the most on a day-to-day basis.
 It just feels like a guitar you want in your hands.

 The C5CE is a very playable guitar with a thinner than average neck and cutaway.
-It has a lively response, and just the right amount of growl when played with intent.
+It has a lively response, and just the right amount of growl when played with a little more intent.

 The Cordoba C5CE features a solid cedar top, mahogany back and sides, dual action truss rod and Fishman Isys+ pickup system, along with onboard tuner.

 I thought when I first bought the guitar that it could easily have been priced much higher but coming in at under $500, the C5CE is great value.

 You won’t get away with as much on this guitar, as you might on the Yamaha.
 Regardless, this is the guitar I’d be most happy to recommend to someone wanting to add a new nylon string to their guitar arsenal.
 A reliable, great-sounding classical guitar that will suit beginners to intermediates alike.

 What to look for when buying a new guitar

 If you are new to the guitar, it’s worth considering the type of music you intend to play.
 Guitars come in all shapes and sizes, not to mention different materials, and these all play a role in how the guitar sounds and the types of music it’s going to be best suited to.